-These DeMarcus Paul BMX videos are the right pick for you if you are ready to enjoy yourself in buttery smooth riding.
+Do you want to watch the best DeMarcus Paul BMX videos because you enjoy yourself in buttery smooth riding.

 Every single time I see something new drop from DeMarcus, I need to watch it immediately.

 And I’m sure I’m not the only one.